Long Sequence Hopfield Memory: s for variable timing

 This network combines a symmetric and asymmetric term for robust recall of multiple sequences.
 The symmetric term containing $m^{\mu}_{i}(t)$, also referred to as a ``fast" synapse, stabilizes the network in pattern $\bm{\xi}^{\mu}$ for a desired amount of time.
 The asymmetric term containing $\bar{m}^{\mu}_{i}(t)$, also referred to as a ``slow" synapse, drives the network transition to pattern $\bm{\xi}^{\mu+1}$.
 The $\lambda$ parameter controls the strength of the transition signal.
 If $\lambda$ is too small, no transitions will occur since the symmetric term will overpower it.
 If $\lambda$ is too large, transitions will occur too quickly for the network to stabilize in a desired pattern and the sequence will quickly destabilize.

-For the Temporal Association Network, \citet{sompolinskyTemporalAssociationAsymmetric1986} used numerical simulations to estimate the capacity as approximately $P_{TAN} \sim 0.1N$, defining capacity as the ability to recall the sequence in correct order with high overlap (meaning that a small propotion of incorrect bits are allowed in each transition).
+For TAN, \citet{sompolinskyTemporalAssociationAsymmetric1986} used numerical simulations to estimate the capacity as approximately $P_{TAN} \sim 0.1N$, defining capacity as the ability to recall the sequence in correct order with high overlap (meaning that a small propotion of incorrect bits are allowed in each transition).
 Note that this model can fail in two ways: (i) it can fail to recall the correct sequence of patterns, or (ii) it can fail to stay in each state for the desired amount of time.

 To address these issues, we consider the following dynamics:

 We call this model the \MixedNet, and seek to analyze the relationship between the symmetric and asymmetric terms in driving network dynamics and their impact on sequence capacity.
 As before, the asymmetric term will try to push the network to the next state at every timestep, while the symmetric term tries to maintain it in its current state for $\tau$ timesteps.
 We will allow different nonlinearities for $f_S$ and $f_A$, and analyze their effect on transition and sequence capacity.